-At MIT, Marcondes expanded his work into the terrain of video games in a workshop to develop and prototype spatial narratives.
-His visit provided an opportunity for writers, producers and programmers to work together on simulating a future environment.
-Marcondes presented a selection of his animations and the results of the workshop during a public program at the MIT Museum.
+At MIT, Marcondes expands his work into the terrain of video games in a workshop to develop and prototype spatial narratives.
+His visit provides an opportunity for writers, producers and programmers to work together on simulating a future environment.
+During a public program at the MIT Museum Marcondes presents a selection of his animations and the results of his workshops at MIT.

 A group of striking short films and production stills provide a glimpse into the artist’s working process.
 Marcondes shares results from a 2-week workshop that prototyped a spatial narrative with MIT students and faculty from the MIT Game Lab.
 A gifted animator and filmmaker, Marcondes’ works have appeared on MTV, the BBC, Animal Planet and in film festivals across the globe.

 The audience has access to the MIT Museum’s first floor galleries, with a special viewing of the results of a workshop on narrative and spatial storytelling in game design with MIT students starting at 5:15pm.

 IAP: Building Story Worlds: Space, Time, Rules and Narrative in Game Design